Jim Dale: Film

 Dale played Harold, the policeman in the 1965 comedy film The Big Job with two of his regular Carry On co-stars, Sidney James and Joan Sims.

-In 1973, he appeared in the role of Spike Milligan in Adolf Hitler: My Part in His Downfall, the film adaptation of the first volume of Spike Milligan's autobiography.
+In 1973, Dale appeared in the role of Spike Milligan in Adolf Hitler: My Part in His Downfall, the film adaptation of the first volume of Spike Milligan's autobiography.
 It starred Dale as the young Terence "Spike" Milligan, while Milligan himself plays the part of his father, Leo.
 Dale was nominated for the BAFTA Award for Most Promising Newcomer to Leading Film Roles for his performance.

-He played Dr. Terminus in Walt Disney's Pete's Dragon (1977).
+Dale played Dr. Terminus in Walt Disney's Pete's Dragon (1977).
 In the 1978 Walt Disney comedy film Hot Lead and Cold Feet he played three characters, including both lead male parts, whilst 1973 saw him co-star in The National Health.